typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 - [typedoc](https://typedoc.org/options) options (HTML specific output options that will be ignored).
 - [typedoc-plugin-markdown ](https://github.com/tgreyuk/typedoc-plugin-markdown/tree/next/packages/typedoc-plugin-markdown#options) options (Some options are already preset to target Docusaurus).

-#### Docusaurus presets

-The following options are preset with the plugin.
+The following typedoc-plugin-markdown options are preset with the plugin.

 ```json
 {